duykhoa/quote_center/data/JimRohn.md

 Affirmation without discipline is the beginning of delusion.

-You don’t have to change that much for it to make a great deal of difference.
+You don't have to change that much for it to make a great deal of difference.
 A few simple disciplines can have a major impact on how your life works out in the next 90 days, let alone in the next 12 months or the next 3 years.

 The least lack of discipline starts to erode our self-esteem.

 Humans have the remarkable ability to get exactly what they must have.
-But there is a difference between a “must” and a “want.”
+But there is a difference between a "must" and a "want."

 When you know what you want, and you want it bad enough, you will find a way to get it.